Meet Our Therapists — Laura Cox

 What are your specialties?

 I really enjoy working with people who have experienced any sort of trauma, whether that be relational or from combat, whatever it may be.
 I also specialize in chronic illness, chronic pain, and any sort of physical disability.
-I also really enjoy working with people who struggle with anxiety and depression
+I also really enjoy working with people who struggle with anxiety and depression.

 What is your therapeutic stance?

 I would say that I’m probably an integrative therapist.
-I was trained in a program that was really psychodynamically oriented, but I also find it very useful to incorporate different theories from dialectical behavioral therapy, I really enjoy client-centered therapy with their unconditional positive regard and empathy, and I also really enjoy bringing in mindfulness and mind/body modalities into my therapy.
+I was trained in a program that was really psychodynamically oriented, but I also find it very useful to incorporate different theories from dialectical behavioral therapy.
+I really enjoy client-centered therapy with their unconditional positive regard and empathy, and I also really enjoy bringing in mindfulness and mind/body modalities into my therapy.

 What do you enjoy about being a therapist?

-What I love about being a therapist is I find that it is such a big honor to be let into someone’s world and to travel with them on a journey to being able to find happiness or being able to learn coping mechanisms.
+What I love about being a therapist is that I find it is such a big honor to be let into someone’s world and to travel with them on a journey to being able to find happiness or being able to learn coping mechanisms.
 I just find the whole therapeutic process to be beautiful, and I love being able to watch hand-in-hand with my clients as we kind of go through that process together.

 If you were an animal, what would you be?

 If I were any animal, I would probably be an elephant.
-They are extremely empathic and they also travel in groups.
-I’m a very social person and I really enjoy being around people so I would say that’s probably the animal I would be.
+They are extremely empathic, and they also travel in groups.
+I’m a very social person, and I really enjoy being around people, so I would say that’s probably the animal I would be.

 What do you do for self-care?